-The structure of this paper is organized as follows: The background and motivation are narrated in the first section.
-Section ~\ref{rw} presents state-of-the-art related works of using AR with IPT for interactive visualization in related contexts .
-Section ~\ref{meth} offers a comprehensive presentation of the proposed AR approach, including AR system overview, contextual stimulus, and the apparatuses involved.
+The structure of this paper is as follows: The background and motivation are narrated Section ~\ref{intro}.
+Section ~\ref{rw} presents state-of-the-art related works of using AR with IPT for interactive visualization in related contexts.
+Section ~\ref{meth} comprehensively presents of the proposed AR approach, including system overview, contextual stimulus, and the apparatuses.
 Section ~\ref{ed} offers experimental design and implementation for evaluation.
-Section ~\ref{dis} discusses insights and identifies limitations.
-Finally, Section ~\ref{cnf} draws concluding remarks and shows future work.
+Section ~\ref{dis} discusses insights and limitations.
+Finally, Section ~\ref{cnf} draws concluding remarks and future work.